 Pointed out in the IMPLAN Disclaimer, "I-O [Input-Output] models do not account for forward linkages, nor do I-O models account for offsetting effects such as cannibalization of other existing businesses, diverting funds used for the project from other potential or existing projects, etc. It falls upon the analyst to take such possible countervailing or offsetting effects into account or to note the omission of such possible effects from the analysis."

 Think about this example.
 When a new store opens up, local purchasing power doesn’t automatically increase to support it.
 Local residents and visitors are still likely to spend the same amount of their disposable income.
 These dollars must now, however, be split between more retail options.
 The new store will win in terms of selling goods, but the older stores will likely lose sales.

 This is, of course, unless it can be argued that the new store is actually filling in “import substitution.”
 For example, if this was the first furniture store in the Region, people no longer have to leave to buy a bookshelf and therefore the money is no longer leaked out of the local economy.
 It is also possible that the new industry is increasing the region's base economy and will primarily be an exporter, meeting demand in markets outside of the region.

-Let’s look at an example.
 Barlow Energy of South Carolina is looking to move $100M in production from fossil fuels to solar.
 So we will see a decrease in fossil fuels at the same time we see an increase in solar operations.
 We want to look at the Net Analysis; the overall change in the economy because of both of these Events.